voodoofugu/morphing-scroll/README.md

 defines the spacing between the list items and their wrapper, effectively increasing the width or height of the scrollable area.<br />
 <br />
 ✦ Note:<br />
-Can be 1 number or an array of 2 or 4 numbers in pixels.</em><br />
+can be 1 number or an array of 2 or 4 numbers in pixels.</em><br />
 <br />
 <b>Example:</b>